Nonprofit and Tax-Exempt Organizations

 Employment law issues can intersect with tax law because excessive compensation of key employees may result in IRS penalties on the recipients as well as on the organization managers who approved the transaction.
 Our attorneys can advise you about "safe harbors" and other means of avoiding a determination of excessive compensation, as well as employment "best practices" for exempt organizations.

 Intellectual property may be one of the most valuable assets of a nonprofit or tax-exempt organization, especially for colleges, universities, research organizations and healthcare organizations.
 Holland & Knight has a team of attorneys who concentrate their practice in intellectual property and can help you protect such property through patents, copyrights, trademarks, licensing and other agreements that safeguard your rights.

 Even organizations that do good works are sometimes involved in legal disputes.
 Fiduciary conduct and liability issues may arise in the course of normal business operations.
 For example, hospitals, schools and other organizations that deal with the public are exposed to a variety of legal claims, including injuries that may occur on the premises and alleged misconduct on the part of employees.

-Members of our Litigation Team have extensive experience in conducting internal investigations and defending organizations when claims are brought against them.
-Some of our attorneys concentrate in representing nonprofit organizations in investigations by the IRS or state officials who regulate charities.
+Holland & Knight's litigation and dispute resolution attorneys have extensive experience in conducting internal investigations and defending organizations when claims are brought against them.
+Some of our lawyers focus on representing nonprofit organizations before the IRS or state officials who regulate charities.
 We can advise you when claims are asserted against your organization or your directors, officers or other fiduciaries.